-Indulgence refers to a society where a higher percentage of people acknowledge that they are leading a happy life.
+Indulgence refers to a society where many people acknowledge that they are leading a happy life.
 People in an indulgent society enjoy life freely; hence, they have fun and obtain optimistic attitudes.
-They certainly prioritize having friends, playing games, and spending leisure time appropriately.
+They prioritize having friends, playing games, and spending leisure time appropriately.

 Examples of Indulgent Countries

-Restraint refers to a society where a smaller percentage of people declare that they are leading a happy life.
-People in a restrained society suppress gratification and do not focus on the freedom of speech.
-Additionally, they regulate life by the traditional norms and have pessimistic attitudes.
+Restraint refers to a society where fewer people declare they are leading a happy life.
+People in a restrained community suppress gratification and do not focus on the freedom of speech.
+Additionally, they control life by the traditional norms and have pessimistic attitudes.

 Examples of Restraint Countries

 According to Hofstede’s model, the restraint countries in the world are Pakistan(0), Egypt(4), Latvia(13), Ukraine(14), Albania(15), Belarus(15), Estonia(16), Iraq917), Russia(20), and also China(24).

 The two additional dimensions of global cultural differences are high context versus low context and monochronic versus polychronic time.
 In 1976, Edward T. Hall introduced these cultural dimensions that distinguish one from another nation.